 The Office of School Nutrition Services

-Download the free mobile app or visit www.schoolcafe.com/alexandriacps to create or manage your account!
+Download the free mobile app or visit schoolcafe.com/alexandriacps to create or manage your account!
 It's fast and easy!

-Alexandria City Public Schools will continue to serve meals at no charge to all ACPS students and children over the age of two.
+Alexandria City Public Schools will continue to serve meals at no charge to all ACPS students for this school year.

 Cynthia Hormel, MM, RDN, SNS